mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 ## CMOS
 - What is CMOS?
 Draw a CMOS buffer.
 - Why are these so often used?
+- What type of MOSFETs are typically used on the high-side?
+What about the low-side?
+Why?
 - TTL vs CMOS?
 - What is shoot-through on a CMOS logic gate?
 How can it be prevented?
 - CMOS efficiency analysis.
 How does operational frequency impact efficiency?
 What about logic/swing levels?
 Rise/fall times?